Zuora (NYSE:ZUO) Issues Q1 2023 Earnings Guidance

-Several research firms have issued reports on ZUO.
-Zacks Investment Research upgraded shares of Zuora from a sell rating to a hold rating in a research note on Wednesday, February 16th.
-Jefferies Financial Group decreased their target price on shares of Zuora from $21.00 to $19.00 in a research note on Thursday, January 6th.
-Finally, Canaccord Genuity Group decreased their target price on shares of Zuora from $27.00 to $23.00 and set a buy rating for the company in a research note on Thursday, March 3rd.
-Three equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus price target of $22.38.
+A number of equities research analysts recently issued reports on the company.
+Zacks Investment Research downgraded Zuora from a hold rating to a sell rating in a research report on Friday, March 11th.
+Canaccord Genuity Group lowered their price objective on Zuora from $27.00 to $23.00 and set a buy rating on the stock in a research report on Thursday, March 3rd.
+Finally, Jefferies Financial Group lowered their price objective on Zuora from $21.00 to $19.00 in a research report on Thursday, January 6th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have assigned a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of $22.38.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ZUO.
-Wells Fargo & Company MN boosted its stake in Zuora by 100.7% during the 2nd quarter.
-Wells Fargo & Company MN now owns 90,487 shares of the company’s stock valued at $1,561,000 after purchasing an additional 45,402 shares during the period.
-Invesco Ltd. boosted its stake in Zuora by 19.9% during the 3rd quarter.
-Invesco Ltd. now owns 64,573 shares of the company’s stock valued at $1,071,000 after purchasing an additional 10,706 shares during the period.
-Royal Bank of Canada boosted its stake in Zuora by 24.3% during the 3rd quarter.
-Royal Bank of Canada now owns 12,287 shares of the company’s stock valued at $204,000 after purchasing an additional 2,402 shares during the period.
-Janus Henderson Group PLC acquired a new position in Zuora during the 3rd quarter valued at about $181,000.
-Finally, BNP Paribas Arbitrage SA lifted its stake in shares of Zuora by 111.6% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 31,323 shares of the company’s stock worth $519,000 after acquiring an additional 16,517 shares during the period.
-68.57% of the stock is owned by institutional investors.
+Several hedge funds have recently modified their holdings of ZUO.
+Wells Fargo & Company MN boosted its holdings in Zuora by 100.7% in the 2nd quarter.
+Wells Fargo & Company MN now owns 90,487 shares of the company’s stock worth $1,561,000 after buying an additional 45,402 shares during the period.
+Invesco Ltd. boosted its holdings in Zuora by 19.9% in the 3rd quarter.
+Invesco Ltd. now owns 64,573 shares of the company’s stock worth $1,071,000 after buying an additional 10,706 shares during the period.
+Royal Bank of Canada boosted its holdings in Zuora by 24.3% in the 3rd quarter.
+Royal Bank of Canada now owns 12,287 shares of the company’s stock worth $204,000 after buying an additional 2,402 shares during the period.
+Janus Henderson Group PLC bought a new position in Zuora in the 3rd quarter worth $181,000.
+Finally, BNP Paribas Arbitrage SA boosted its holdings in Zuora by 111.6% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 31,323 shares of the company’s stock worth $519,000 after buying an additional 16,517 shares during the period.
+68.57% of the stock is owned by hedge funds and other institutional investors.

 Zuora, Inc engages in the provision of cloud-based subscription management platform.
 Its products include Zuora Billing, Zuora Revenue, Zuora CPQ, Zuora Collect AI, and Zuora Analytics.
 It offers solutions to software, healthcare, education, B2C, and communications industries.
 The company was founded in 2007 by K.V.